TheOfficialAJ/DJI_RS_Controller/README.md

-# DJI Ronin RS2/3 Pro - Log and Replay Movements
+# DJI Ronin RS Controller USB-CAN-A support

+##Modifying python-can installation

+1) Install python can version 4.5.0
+2) Create a folder can_serial inside your `site_packages/can/interfaces` path

 LICENSE USE